-Things to see and do while visiting Opunake:
+Things to see and do while visiting Opunake

-Opunake Walkway - the longest of the formal South Taranaki walks.
+The longest of the formal South Taranaki walks.
 It runs from Opunake Lake to Te Namu Pa.
 There are comprehensive maps for your information at either end of the walk.
 The Te Namu Pa map is by the entrance to the Opunake Cemetery Heritage wall.
 Visit our separate webpage for more information on this walkway and others in South Taranaki.

-Surf Highway 45 Touring Route– Let the pace slow down, relax and enjoy the views as you take the western route around the Mountain.
+Let the pace slow down, relax and enjoy the views as you take the western route around the Mountain.
 Lots to stop and see, roads that inevitably meander to the sea on one side, and winding roads to take you through farmland to the mountain on the other.

-For great advice, service and friendly tourist information wherever you are in the region, please phone or visit the i-Site Visitor Information Centre in Hawera.
+For great advice, service and friendly tourist information wherever you are in the region, please phone or visit the i-SITE Visitor Information Centre in Hawera.
 All South Taranaki libraries also offer visitor and tourist information throughout the working week and display boards are kept up to date with community notices and events.